wix/stylable/site/index.md

 * **Stylable** sets themes so you can apply a different look and feel across your web application, for example, the same component can use a Wix theme or a Bootstrap theme depending on the page.
 * At build time, the preprocessor converts the **Stylable** CSS into flat, static, valid, vanilla CSS that works cross-browser.

-## CSS Code Completion
+## Tooling

 ![Stylable Intelligence](./images/intelligence.gif)

-We're working on tools to enhance your styling development process.
+Treating CSS as a type system opens up a whole new world of tooling.
+We can get code completion that hints at the internal structure of components, we can get types for our parameters, and more.
+Our aim is to use Stylable to enhance to enhance the styling development process.

 To get the full Stylable experience, please install our [VSCode Code Completion Plugin](https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence) which suggests Stylable syntax, types and more.

 ## Shut up and take my money!